After the Alpine Blessing: re-alpsegen

 democratic failure and unwillingness in terms of taking action of the political system of the Western world, in particular the EU.

-Miranda from Shakespeare‘s Tempest, stranded and isolated, is surprised by the sight of people on the island who turn out to be rescuers in a way.
+Tempest, stranded and isolated, is surprised by the sight of people on the island who turn out to be rescuers in a way.

 Today, there's only little hope for salvage of people facing a similar fate.
 European migration politics has failed completely.

-In a poetic setting the void and shallowness of this so-called community of (shared) values as well as the lack of will of EU-politics are revealed by
+so-called community of (shared) values as well as the lack of will of EU-politics are revealed by

 displaying a makeshift construction of assembled debris, held together by belts.